6 mins read

 Medical device sales reps face an extensive customer portfolio.
 Their customers range from individual HCPs to large GPOs and IDNs, coming with a network of several purchasing decision-makers.
 More so, beyond pitching products, most medical device sales teams transact at an account-level with these centralized decision-makers.
 In such a scenario, ensuring an excellent customer profile comes with its own set of rules.

-• There are multiple facets of medical device sales.
+• There are multiple facets of medical device sales strategy.
 The field force drives compliance on existing contracts and maximizes annual sales.
 At the same time, Key Account Managers (KAMs) engage in contract negotiations with large GPOs, IDNs, and other centralized decision-makers.
 These multiple hierarchies of sales models need individual management teams ranging across product categories.
 It becomes challenging to profile customer portfolios, especially when they stretch across numerous specialty (e.g., imaging, surgery, etc.) and therapy areas (e.g., cardiology, orthopedic implants, etc.).

 GPOs and IDNs specifically aim to lower operating costs for healthcare facilities by negotiating purchasing prices.
 However, high medical supply costs and reduced margins are leading to the consolidation of GPOs and IDNs3.